SmarDex-Ecosystem/spro-contracts/README.md

 # SmarDex fork of PWN Protocol

-This peer-to-peer (P2P) lending protocol enables the use of arbitrary ERC-20 tokens as collateral.
+This SMARDEX P2P Lending Protocol enables the use of arbitrary ERC-20 tokens as collateral.
 It is designed to provide a secure, flexible, and decentralized approach to on-chain lending.

 Key features and custom logic include: